SlChen07/Amazon_Biogeography/Readme.md

 About
 ===========

-This is a repository of codes and data to reproduce the main analyses and figures from
+This is a repository of codes and data to reproduce the main analyses and figures from the article:

 'Shuli Chen, Scott C Stark, Antonio Donato Nobre, Luz Adriana Cuartas, Diogo de Jesus Amore, Natalia Restrepo-Coupe, Marielle N. Smith, Rutuja Chitra-Tarak, Hongseok Ko, Bruce W Nelson, Scott R Saleska.
 DOI